oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 - (A) The user takes an action on the initiating device by starting a purchase, adding a device to a network or connecting a service to the initiating device.
-- (B) The initiating device retrieves a QR code or user code from an authorization server
+- (B) The initiating device retrieves a QR code or user code from an authorization server.
-- (C) The QR code or user code is displayed on the initiating device where the user scans the QR code or enters the user code on the authorization device
+- (C) The QR code or user code is displayed on the initiating device where the user scans the QR code or enters the user code on the authorization device.
 - (D) The user authenticates to the authorization server before granting authorization.
 - (E) The Authorization Server issues tokens or grants authorization to the initiating device to access the user's resources.

 The Device Authorization Grant ([@RFC8628]) follows this pattern.

 ## Client Transferred
 The figure below shows an example of the client requesting the authorization server to initiate an authorization on the user's authorization device via the backchannel.

 ## Examples of cross-device flows
 Examples of cross-device flow scenarios include: